-It's likely to be an odd number to remember, so keep a note of it somewhere you can easily refer to when shopping online.
-You could add a note on your phone, email it to yourself or jot it down in your handbag notebook if you're old skool like me.
+Your exact foot length is likely to be a hard number to remember, so keep a note of it somewhere you can easily refer to when shopping online.
+Add a note on your phone or email it to yourself.
+There's also a box to write it down on the one page printable version of this guide.

 Keep an eye out for foot length measurements on shoe product pages and brand size guides.
-Choose the size closest to your foot length measurement for the best fit.
+Choose the size closest to (but at least as big as) your foot length measurement for the best fit.

 If you take just one thing from this guide, measure your feet!

 I hope this guide to understanding large shoe sizes is helpful.
-If you have any conversion questions or insights to share, just leave a comment below or get in touch.
+If you have any shoe size conversion questions or insights to share, please comment below.
+I'd love to hear from you.